 This story holds a special place in my heart though, clunky as it is.
-It contains my deepest feelings about being born poor and seeing all my peers get the things I have to work five times harder for just because they have the means and I don’t.
+It contains my deepest feelings about being born poor and seeing all my peers get the things I feel I have to work five times harder for.
+Just because they have the means and I don’t.

 I also wrote a couple of op-eds.
 One kept me from being homeless.
 Another got me dates with two gorgeous women who eventually became my consistent partners:

 I wrote this when I was about to get kicked out of my apartment.
 I was recently fired from my tech startup job and I became too broke to pay my rent.
 Feeling low, I wrote about my predicament and submitted it to The Philippine Daily Inquirer.
 Then I forgot about it.